AideLua/AideLua/README-EN.md

 [中文](README.md) | [English](README-EN.md)

 ## Alert
-If you need to use the source code, please go to the <a href="/Jesse205/AideLua/releases">releases</a> page to download.
+If you need to use the source code, please go to the [releases (Github)](https://github.com/Jesse205/AideLua/releases/latest) page to download.

 Please not to change the repository directly in Github, because Github's repository is mirrored by Gitee。